Earthworks (band): First years with Garland; Random Acts of Happiness (2002–mid-2004)

 Revitalised by Garland's arrival, Earthworks played a series of gigs in Germany and Japan, followed by more American dates on the East Coast and in the Mid-West plus (back in the UK) a concert date with former Police drummer Stewart Copeland.
 In September the band toured South America, visiting four countries in five days.
-Despite these efforts and successes the band was beginning to suffer as concert opportunities diminished.
-An exception was a UK tour in the spring of 2003 which enabled the band to practise new Tim Garland-composed material and culminated in a headlining season at Ronnie Scott's Jazz Club in London.
+Despite these efforts and successes, the band was beginning to suffer as concert opportunities diminished.
+An exception was a UK tour in the spring of 2003, which enabled the band to practise new Tim Garland-composed material and culminated in a headlining season at Ronnie Scott's Jazz Club in London.
 In the autumn, a new live album was recorded in Oakland, California.
 This would be released in March 2004 as Random Acts of Happiness.

 Also in 2004, Bruford ended his business relationship with Discipline Global Mobile and set up two small interrelated record labels of his own, Summerfold and Winterfold.
 The former of these was to become Earthworks’ home for both new and archive releases (including the brand new Random Acts of Happiness).

 Gwilym Simcock replaces Steve Hamilton; more changes including work with The Underground Orchestra (2004)

 In April 2004 Steve Hamilton was replaced as Earthworks pianist by Gwilym Simcock, an outstanding young musician who was already being widely talked about and who now needed to build the foundations of a career.
-At around this time, Bruford was losing patience with the economic and bureaucratic nature of a transatlantic music career which constantly created obstacles with visas and musicians union demands.
-Although he would use his regular musicians when he could (including for studio recording dates), future Earthworks performances in the United States would use local musicians as and where required.
+At around this time, Bruford was losing patience with the economic and bureaucratic nature of a transatlantic music career, which constantly created obstacles with visas and musicians' union demands.
+Although he would use his regular musicians when he could (including for studio recording dates), future Earthworks performances in the United States would use local musicians as and when required.

 Earthworks toured the UK between April and July 2004, during which period the band teamed up with the Tim Garland-led nonet The Underground Orchestra for several dates.
-The combined band took the name of Earthworks Underground Orchestra.
+The combined band took the name of the Earthworks Underground Orchestra.
 A New York version of the band was recorded in concert and the results were eventually released in 2006 as the album Earthworks Underground Orchestra (credited to Bruford/Garland).